-Modification for loans not owned or insured by the federal government
+Modifications for loan not owned or insured by the federal government

 Is a non-government owned or insured home loan modification right for you?

-If your mortgage is not owned or insured by the federal government, a loan modification program may make your payments more affordable – even if you no longer live in the property.
+If a mortgage is a conventional loan, which means that it is not owned or insured by the federal government, there may be loan modification programs that may make payments more affordable – even if you no longer live in the property.

 You may be eligible1 if:

-- You're having trouble paying your mortgage due to a financial hardship
+- You're having trouble paying the mortgage due to a financial hardship

-- Your loan is not owned or insured by the federal government (i.e., it’s a conventional loan)
+- The loan is not owned or insured by the federal government (i.e., it’s a conventional loan)

-- This is your primary mortgage against the property
+- This is the primary mortgage against the property

-- You’ve made at least six full payments during the life of your loan
+- You’ve made at least six full payments during the life of the loan

-- You haven’t exceeded the modification limits set by the owner of your loan
+- You haven’t exceeded the modification limits set by the owner of the loan

 - Your property is a one to four-unit house, condo or manufactured home; buildable home lots may also qualify

-- All borrowers on your loan agree to participate
+- All borrowers on the loan agree to participate

 There are additional eligibility requirements for this program.
 Please contact us to learn more.

-Next stepsswitch this carousel to accesible friendly view
+Next stepsswitch this carousel to accessible friendly view

-When you call us to request a modification, please be ready with your loan number, the monthly pre-tax income for each borrower, monthly household expenses, and information about your current financial hardship.
+When you call us to request a modification, please be ready with the loan number, the monthly pre-tax income for each borrower, monthly household expenses, and information about your current financial hardship.

 We’ll review your situation, confirm your interest in a modification, and send you a financial information packet.